 ANSC 223 Intro to Wildlife Science (3) (lecture/lab) Principles of managing wildlife populations and the interrelationships between wildlife and domestic livestock.

 ANSC 233 Fundamentals of Riding II (3) (lecture/lab) Refinement and improvement of walk, trot, canter.
 Further focus on rider balance and controlling movements of the horse on both the ground and mounted in english and western styles.
-Pre: ANSC 133 or instructor's consent.
+Pre: Instructor's consent.

 ANSC 254 Fundamentals of Nutrition (3) Comparative animal digestive systems and metabolism.
 Essential nutrients, their functions, mechanisms of action and interrelationships.
-(Same as BIOL 254)
+(Same as BIOL 254).
+(Attributes: DB, GCC)